brooklynrail/brooklynrail-platform/content/people/nina-katchadourian.md

   audio tour on the subject of dust for the Museum of Modern Art as part of their program “Artists Experiment.”
-Her solo museum survey _Curiouser_ opened at the Blanton Museum in 2017 and traveled to the Cantor Art Center at Stanford, and the BYU Museum of Art.
+Her solo museum survey _Curiouser_ opened at the Blanton Museum in 2017 and traveled to the Cantor Art Center at Stanford and the BYU Museum of Art.
 Her current exhibition _Cumulus_ is on view at Pace Gallery, New York until June 26th. "
 portraits:
   - media: 2021/05/nina-katchadourian